 This means whether or not the cell should contract or excrete or digest, etc, and the membrane needs to signal the nucleus to produce a particular protein.
 In other words, turn a gene on or turn a gene off.

 Here we are reminded that the control of the cell is not from the nucleus but from the outside and the part of the cell that controls it from the outside is the membrane.
-The membrane is the brains and provides the perception of what’s going on from the outside and what’s needed on the inside.
+The membrane is the brain and provides the perception of what’s going on from the outside and what’s needed on the inside.

-The membranes composition must be in complete health in order to have health of the individual.
+The membranes composition must be in complete health in order to have the health of the individual.
 What the membrane is made of is dependent on what is available to it in that extracellular fluid, the fluid that bathes the cells.